Nexus-N3/nexus-n3-plugin-catalog/README.md

 - `algorithms/`
   Source repositories for algorithm plugins.
 - `plugin-builds/`
-  Built `.rsnxplugin` bundles produced from plugin source trees.
+  Local build output for `.rsnxplugin` bundles produced from plugin source trees.
+This directory is typically created during development and is usually not committed.

 ## Current Contents